monorepo-template/monorepo-template/docs/REACT_APPLICATION.md

-# Adding an application
+# Adding a React application

-To add a new application,
+To add a new React application,

-1. Create a copy of the `/packages/application` directory and name it `/packages/${application-name}`.
+1. Create a copy of the `/packages/react-application` directory and name it `/packages/${application-name}`.
 2. In `/packages/${application-name}/public/index.html`, replace the `title`
    with your application's title.